Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Robert Smith about 3 years ago
+Robert Smith almost 4 years ago

 I am resident of District 2, I oppose the idea of cultivating cannabis in or near housing areas, I already have a neighbor that I believe cultivate and sale cannabis out of the house through out the day and nights.
 Cars show up blaring and stopping in the middle of the street to make a quick exchange, smell of cannabis in the neighborhood.
 My neighborhood is running down and it is all legal.
 How many more neighborhoods do we want to ruin?